 Other quick facts about severance:

-- Some severance packages include giving the employee help with finding a new job.
+• Some packages include giving the employee help with finding a new job.
 Even if there is little wiggle room for negotiation in your severance agreement, this could be something to ask for.

 Related: How to Spot a Toxic Employee